Blatts12/filtr/README.md

 def types, do: [:money, :currency, :price]
 ```

-Filtr uses this information to build a type-to-plugin mapping at compile time.
+Filtr uses this information to build a type-to-plugin mapping at runtime (cached in `:persistent_term` for performance).
 When processing a parameter, Filtr looks up which plugins support that type and tries them in order.
+The mapping is built on first use and cached for subsequent requests, giving near compile-time performance.

 #### `cast/3`